 - Seeing them around the house, especially in considerable numbers;

-- Hearing buzzing sounds while throughout your home;
+- Hearing buzzing sounds throughout your home;

 - Walking into what seems like every room only to find flies there as well; or

-- Smelling a foul odour.
+- Smelling a foul odor.

-- You may find them swarming around garbage, food and animal droppings.
+- You may find them swarming around garbage, food, and animal droppings.